Think Like a

 This model involves 5 key elements that are needle-movers when it comes to creating extraordinary transformations in record time:

 Focused on the mindful act of being present, deep listening allows the coach to quickly and accurately tap into the client's inner world - including thoughts and feelings - even if the client is unable to communicate well with the coach.
 Also referred to as active listening, it's about giving 100% of your focus and attention to what your client is saying - and what they're not.
+Listening beyond the words and reading body language are also two core coaching skills you want to master as an exponential coach.

 This is about gently uncovering the client's goals and dreams including those they didn't even know they had.
 A great high-performance coach does this by asking clarifying questions and watching for spoken and unspoken cues including body language and tone of voice.